 The climate of Montalcino is mostly Mediterranean.
 Three rivers – Asso, Orcia, and Ombrone – are major influences.
 The majestic Monte Amiata protects the area from excessive rain, humidity, and hail.
 Vines are grown on the slopes of the hill.
 Differences in elevation and orientation (aspect) create diverse meso-climates.

 The red grape Sangiovese is Italy’s most widely planted.
 It is the main variety in most of Tuscany’s red wines.
 Sangiovese is challenging to cultivate and quite site-sensitive, showing distinct character across regions.

-Montalcino offers ideal growing conditions for Sangiovese.
-The particular biotype of Sangiovese clone is Sangiovese Grosso, but is called Brunello (“little dark one”) worldwide.
+- Montalcino offers ideal growing conditions for Sangiovese.
+The particular biotype of the Sangiovese clone is Sangiovese Grosso but is called Brunello (“little dark one”) worldwide.
 The red wines of Montalcino wines must be 100% Sangiovese Grosso.

 The only white wine from Montalcino is Muscadello di Montalcino.

 Want to learn more about Montalcino?
 Check out our Italy wine tours page.

 - Brunello di Montalcino is one of Tuscany’s 11 DOCG appellations and was the first Italian region to receive top status (1980).

 - Brunello is subject to very long aging requirements, the longest in Italy.